Ticket Crushers | DUI Attorneys

 General Information after a DUI Arrest in California — Visit the website of the California Department of Motor Vehicles (DMV) to find out general information about a DUI arrest and prosecution in the State of California.
 Find out more about the automatic administrative suspension or revocation of your driver’s license triggered by a DUI arrest even before your first court date.
 Learn more about the order of suspension, temporary license, and ten (10) days to request an administrative hearing.
 Learn why the DMV suspension or revocation for the DUI arrest is different from the suspension or revocation following a conviction in criminal court for DUI.
 You can also find information on DUI statistics in California.

-DMV Office in San Francisco — Visit the website of the California Department of Motor Vehicles (DMV) to find the address for the San Francisco DMV Office, which is located at 1377 Fell Street, San Francisco, CA 94117.
+DMV Office — Visit the website of the California Department of Motor Vehicles (DMV) to find the address for the local California DMV Office.
 You can call the office at (800) 777-0133.
 The normal office hours are from 8:00 a.m. until 5:00 p.m.

-At Ticket Crushers, our offices are in San Francisco.
-We focus on representing clients arrested for DUI in the City of San Francisco and the surrounding areas.
-For most of our clients, the arrest was made by an officer with the San Francisco Police Department or the California Highway Patrol.
+At Ticket Crushers, we focus on representing clients arrested for DUI.
+For most of our clients, the arrest was made by an officer with the local City Police Department or the California Highway Patrol.

-Most of these cases are prosecuted by the District Attorney’s Office in San Francisco in state court.
-A smaller percentage of these cases are prosecuted by the United States Attorney’s office if the offense occurred in the Presidio National Park or on other land owned by the federal government.
+Most of these cases are prosecuted by the local county District Attorney’s Office in state court.
+A smaller percentage of these cases are prosecuted by the United States Attorney’s office if the offense occurred in land owned by the federal government.

-Most DUI cases in the County of San Francisco involve an arrest by an officer with the San Francisco Police Department, the San Francisco Sheriff’s Office, the California Highway Patrol and a few other local law enforcement agencies.
+Most DUI cases in the County involve an arrest by an officer with the local City Police Department, the Sheriff’s Office, the California Highway Patrol and a few other local law enforcement agencies.

 After an arrest for DUI, there are typically two cases pending against you.
 The first case involves an Administrative Per Se (APS) suspension with the California Department of Motor Vehicles (DMV) that takes place immediately after the arrest.
 The second case involves a criminal charge prosecuted in court.
 We can represent you in both cases.

-The attorneys at Ticket Crushers are experienced in fighting DUI cases in and around San Francisco, CA. By focusing on these types of complicated cases, we can keep up to date on the most recent changes in the law and innovative defenses.
-We also represent clients on traffic tickets issued in San Francisco.
+The attorneys at Ticket Crushers are experienced in fighting DUI cases in California.
+By focusing on these types of complicated cases, we can keep up to date on the most recent changes in the law and innovative defenses.
+We also represent clients on traffic tickets issued.

 We know your time is valuable.
 We provide a free consultation over the phone with an attorney before you schedule the free consultation in the office.
 We are happy to sit down and talk with you about the facts of our case and potential defenses that might apply.